 Today, Street Bean continues to help young people experiencing homelessness by offering them four-month coffee apprenticeships.
-During initial training, apprentices receive coffee education, including a history of coffee, overview of farm-to-cup coffee production, and an introduction to brewing methods.
-Before working in a storefront, apprentices also acquire hands-on training in how to use an espresso machine, make a pour-over, and handle cash registers.
+During initial training, apprentices receive coffee education, including a history of coffee, an overview of farm-to-cup coffee production, and an introduction to brewing methods.
+Before working in a storefront, apprentices also acquire hands-on training in using an espresso machine, making a pour-over, and handling cash registers.

 But not all apprentices stay in coffee.

-Street Bean counsels apprentices about their career, working with a variety of partners who can connect them to jobs—in coffee or elsewhere.
+“Coffee skills transfer to a lot of industries,” says McDonald.
+“That fast-paced, customer-facing orientation to be a barista applies to many other industries.”
+Street Bean counsels apprentices about their careers, working with various partners who can connect them to jobs—in coffee or elsewhere.

 “I was doing everything differently than I had done it before,” he explains.
-He started to become “borderline obsessed” with coffee, roasting with his mentor and pastor just for fun.
+He became “borderline obsessed” with coffee, roasting with his mentor and pastor just for fun.
 But slowly, he wondered if he could turn his coffee passion into a business.

-At the time, he had a different, non-coffee business, and he shied away from talking about his addiction, or his time in prison.
+He had a different, non-coffee business at the time, and he shied away from talking about his addiction or his time in prison.
 But then he realized, “If I was courageous enough to tell my story in a way that did not glorify my past, I could probably help somebody.”

 Good Product, Good Mission

 At Humphreys Street, underserved and under-resourced high school students are provided with job skills and mentorship.
-While Humphreys Street is part of a faith-based nonprofit called Harvest Hands CDC in Nashville, Tennessee, they’re serious about their coffee, too.
+While Humphreys Street is part of a faith-based nonprofit called Harvest Hands CDC in Nashville, Tennessee, they’re serious about their coffee.

 “We want [customers] to know they’re taking part in something good in the community, but if you’re not putting out a good product, you’re not going to have a sustainable thing,” says Ruben Torres, head roaster and production manager.

-High school students at Humphreys work with customers at the bar, as well as in the technical side of coffee in roasting and production.
-Baristas, meanwhile, act as mentors to the students, teaching coffee skills and life skills.
-While working at Humphreys Street, students also have access to a variety of resources, such as college tours and financial literacy classes.
+High school students at Humphreys work with customers at the bar and on the technical side of coffee in roasting and production.
+Baristas, meanwhile, act as mentors to the students, teaching coffee and life skills.
+While working at Humphreys Street, students also have access to various resources, such as college tours and financial literacy classes.

 Love, Justice, Coffee

 Using a slightly different model, The Roosevelt Coffeehouse in Columbus, Ohio, uses its profits to fight the injustices of hunger, unclean water, and human trafficking.
-Open since 2015, they’ve given away more than $100,000 in that time.
+Since 2015, they’ve given away more than $100,000.

-When The Roosevelt first opened, Sipes understood that nonprofit social enterprises aren’t always associated with great coffee.
-Originally, they were using Stumptown, and a local roaster called One Line—“But we were really interested in having coffee clout,” says Sipes.
-He attended a Counter Culture Lab in Chicago, invested in a Modbar, and in 2018, launched Roosevelt Coffee Roasters.
+When Roosevelt first opened, Sipes understood that nonprofit social enterprises aren’t always associated with great coffee.
+Initially, they were using Stumptown Coffee and a local roaster called One Line.
+“But we were interested in having coffee clout,” says Sipes.
+He attended a Counter Culture Coffee lab in Chicago, invested in a Modbar, and in 2018, launched Roosevelt Coffee Roasters.